harehimself/duxsoup/README.md

 DuxSoup ETL System
 ==================

 A fully automated, webhook-driven ETL pipeline that integrates with the DuxSoup API to extract, normalize, and store detailed LinkedIn profile data into MongoDB Atlas.
-Engineered for automation, the project delivers extensive data and us a great starter for those looking to better understand their professional network.
+Engineered for automation, the project delivers extensive data and acts as a great starter project for those looking to better understand professional networks.

 **↘  Share the Project  ↙**\